-From Women’s History Month to Wellness Weekend and a big Welcome Home Ceremony for Vietnam Veterans during National Vietnam War Veterans Day, we’re spotlighting the powerful stories of our nation’s service members with programming, online content and a FREE admission for all on March 29.
-This year marks the 50th anniversary of the last U.S. combat troops departing Vietnam and repatriation of our remaining Prisoners of War.
+From Women’s History Month to Wellness Weekend and a big Welcome Home Ceremony for Vietnam Veterans during National Vietnam War Veterans Day, we’re spotlighting the powerful stories of our nation’s service members with programming, online content and $3 admission on March 29.
 Please join us as we honor the more than seven million Americans who served during the Vietnam era.

 PREVIOUS EVENTS THIS MONTH

 Saturday, March 4 | 11 a.m. | Virtual

 This March, we’re honoring the accomplishments of visionary servicewomen who have strengthened our nation.
 Resilient.
 Brave.
 Powerful.
 These three words describe our Rally Point guests.
 Learn about their challenges, victories and achievements across three different branches of service and how they continue to make an impact in their communities today.

 Jiu Jitsu Seminar with Laurah Hallock

 Saturday, March 11 | 9 a.m. | FREE